kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

 ## Online Form Step 2 (Activity detail)

-The second step introduces the `Introduction/Reintroduction` and `Off-take` sections, each with its own table and form.
+The second step introduces the `Introduction/Reintroduction` and `Off-take` sections, each with its table and form.
 These sections allow the user to record important information related to species introduction or reintroduction and off-take data.

 ### Activity Detail